alex-connolly/guardian/README.md

 01        | actual next parameter

 The representation has been compressed from 68 bytes to 9 bytes.

+This saving is not universal - for instance, where all 32 bytes of a value are used, the encoding actually wastes a byte, but it provides savings in the vast majority of cases (particularly as values tend to cluster in the lower ranges of the potential space capacity).

 Of course, if the first n bytes of each contract was used to store the number of bytes used in each size byte, then the theoretical size of each parameter could be increased arbitrarily (but still by a capped amount).
 Currently, the FireVM uses only the first byte, meaning that each